Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

-Trinity University offers a five-year accounting program consisting of a Bachelor of Science degree with an accounting concentration and a Master of Science in Accounting.
+Trinity University offers a five-year accounting program consisting of a Bachelor of Science degree in Accounting and a Master of Science in Accounting.
 Although state laws require students to go beyond a traditional undergraduate degree program for CPA candidacy, the Trinity accounting program does more than simply set a foundation for graduate study.

 The liberal arts background of Trinity's undergraduate students has always been deemed desirable by potential employers (including the Big Four) that recruit Trinity's accounting majors each year.
 Because of the shift of additional accounting courses to the graduate year, Trinity students also have some flexibility in their undergraduate program to add another area of study, while continuing to develop their technical, theoretical, and interpersonal skills during their graduate year.

-Although the majority of students entering the M.S. in accounting program are Trinity undergraduates, the program also welcomes students from other universities each year.
-Students who meet the requirements, and are accepted into the program engage in a curriculum that stresses the development of communication and analytical skills and incorporates projects and computer simulations based on actual events occurring in the world of business today.
+Although the majority of students entering the M.S. in accounting program are Trinity undergraduates, the program also welcomes applications from students at other universities.
+Students who meet the requirements and are accepted into the program engage in a curriculum that stresses the development of communication and analytical skills and incorporates projects and technologies that are relevant to today's business world.

 Close interaction between students and professors is emphasized in all courses.
 Students also get to know each other as they work in small groups on various projects.
 The majority of Trinity M.S. in accounting graduates accept employment with the Big Four upon completion of their program, while others choose to accept employment offers from other national, regional, and local CPA firms.

 Students may begin the M.S. in accounting program in August or January.
-Please contact professor Linda B. Specht, director of the accounting program, at (210) 999-7348 or at lspecht [at] trinity [dot] edu for further information.
+Please contact professor Julie Persellin, director of the accounting program, at (210) 999-7230 or at jpersell [at] trinity.edu for further information.

-All applicants who complete their application requirements by February 1 will automatically be considered for the twelve graduate assistantships that are awarded each year.
+All applicants who complete their application requirements by February 1 will automatically be considered for scholarships and graduate assistantships.
 Selections are based on academic merit.
 Federally-funded loan programs are available to all U.S. students according to federal guidelines.
-Information can be obtained by calling the Trinity University Financial Aid Office at (210) 999-8315.
+Information can be obtained by calling the Trinity University Financial Aid Office at 210-999-8315.

-Students who do not meet the requirements for unconditional acceptance may be considered for acceptance on a provisional basis.
+Students who do not meet the requirements for regular admission may be considered for acceptance on a provisional basis.